verus-83/web-otp/README.md

 There are two comparable APIs that we should use as a reference.

 First, the native [Android API](https://developers.google.com/identity/sms-retriever/overview) is an **imperative** API that gives access to the **full** contents of the SMS message.
-Here is a code snippet:
+Here is what it looks like:

 ```java
 // Starts SmsRetriever, which waits for ONE matching SMS message until timeout